Junagadh rock inscription of Rudradaman: Significance

 Dilip Chakrabarti, a professor of South Asian archaeology at the Cambridge University, the inscription is an evidence of historical record keeping tradition in ancient India because Rudradaman otherwise would not have known the names of people involved in the project in 4th-century BCE, or who later worked on the water reservoir in following centuries, before Rudradaman promoted his Sanskrit inscription in 150 CE.

-The Junagadh rock inscription also highlights an eulogy-style Sanskrit from the 2nd-century.
+The Junagadh rock inscription also highlights a eulogy-style Sanskrit from the 2nd-century.
 It is the first long inscription in fairly standard Sanskrit that has survived into the modern era.
 According to Salomon, the inscription "represents a turning point in the history of epigraphic Sanskrit.
 This is the first long inscription recorded entirely in more or less standard Sanskrit, as well as the first extensive record in the poetic style.
 Although further specimens of such poetic prasastis in Sanskrit are not found until the Gupta era, from a stylistic point of view Rudradaman's inscription is clearly their prototype".
 The Western Satraps successors of Rudradaman, however, were not influenced by this inscription's literary style, but preferred a less formal hybrid Sanskrit language.

 The inscription also is significant in recording that the modern era town of Junagadh has ancient roots and it was known as Girinagara in the 2nd-century CE.
 The mountain Girnar used to be called Urjayat then.